DolphyWind/SFML-Extension/README.md

 SFEX currently contains 4 modules: General, Graphics, Managers and Numeric.

 - **General:** Classes that doesn't fit into other modules.
+    - Joystick - Simple joystick class for detecting and proccessing the joystick input.
+Only contains static methods.
     - Keyboard - Simple keyboard class for detecting and proccessing the keyboard input.
 Only contains static methods.
+    - Listener - Listener class that can be instantiated unlike sf::Listener.
     - Mouse - Simple mouse class for detecting and proccessing the mouse input.
 Only contains static methods.
-    - Joystick - Simple joystick class for detecting and proccessing the joystick input.
-Only contains static methods.
-    - Listener - Listener class that can be instantiated unlike sf::Listener.
+    - SceneBase - Base scene class.
+    - Singleton - A singleton base class.
     - Stopwatch - A stopwatch class.
 Basically sf::Clock but can be stopped.
-    - Singleton - A singleton base class.
 - **Graphics:** Classes that are related to graphics.
     - Color - A class for rectangles whose corners are rounded.
+    - Ellipse - An ellipse shape class.
     - RoundedRectangle - A class for rectangles whose corners are rounded.
     - Squircle - A squircle class based on x^4 + y^4 = r^4 definition.
-    - Ellipse - An ellipse shape class.
 - **Managers:** Managers for various SFML Objects.
     - ManagerBase - Base manager class.
 All the other managers classes are derived from this class.
+    - MusicManager - Simple music manager class that stores musics in a hashmap and can play them.
+Inherits from ManagerBase\<sf::Music\>
+    - SceneManager - Simple scene manager class.
+Stores shared pointers to Scene objects.
+Inherits from ManagerBase\<std::shared_ptr\<SceneBase\>\>
+    - SoundManager - Simple sound manager class that stores sounds and their buffers into seperate hashmaps.
+Inherits from ManagerBase\<sf::Sound\>
+    - SpriteManager - Simple SpriteManager class.
+Inherits from sfex::ManagerBase\<sf::Sprite\>
     - TextureManager - Loads textures from various resources and stores them in a hashmap.
 Inherits from sfex::ManagerBase\<sf::Texture\>
-    - SpriteManager - Simple SpriteManager class.
-Inherits from sfex::ManagerBase\<sf::Sprite\>
-    - SoundManager - Simple sound manager class that stores sounds and their buffers into seperate hashmaps.
-Inherits from ManagerBase\<sf::Sound\>
-    - MusicManager - Simple music manager class that stores musics in a hashmap and can play them.
-Inherits from ManagerBase\<sf::Music\>
 - **Numeric:** Classes that are related to math.
-    - Vector2 - 2D Vector class that adds some linear algebra functions and operators to sf::Vector2\<T\>
-    - Vector3 - 3D Vector class that adds some linear algebra functions and operators to sf::Vector3\<T\>
     - Gradient - A gradient class that allows you to create gradients between anything that supports addition and multiplication operators.
     - Math - A math class that contains math constants and some functions that are not in c++ STL.
 Only contains static methods and constants so it doesn't meant to be instantiated.
+    - Vector2 - 2D Vector class that adds some linear algebra functions and operators to sf::Vector2\<T\>
+    - Vector3 - 3D Vector class that adds some linear algebra functions and operators to sf::Vector3\<T\>

 # Building SFEX